 Sweet Peas are a garden classic producing beautiful blooms with a gorgeous scent throughout the summer.
-You can train them onto an Obelisk or plant support to create a really impressive column of fragrant, summer colour, and they make excellent cut flowers – in fact the more you cut, the more they flower!
+You can train them onto a Garden Obelisk or Plant Support to create a really impressive column of fragrant, summer colour, and they make excellent cut flowers – in fact the more you cut, the more they flower!

 While the Sweet Pea season may seem a long way off, to create really strong and healthy plants they are best sown now and overwintered in a coldframe or an unheated greenhouse – don’t be tempted to give them too much heat or they will grow leggy and soft.